 One of the best ways you can make use of your recovery is to be able to help others the way that others have helped you.
 If you take what you have learned on your road to recovery, you can be an inspiration to other patients going through addiction and teach them that they can make it through.
-You can work at research facilities, hospitals, detention centers, educational centers, private practices, methadone clinics, mental health centers, detoxification centers, and drug rehabs.
+You can work at research facilities, hospitals, detention centres, educational centres, private practices, methadone clinics, mental health centres, detoxification centres, and drug rehabs.
 Any career in the treatment field can be an opportunity to save lives and bring awareness to addiction issues that are still ongoing.

-Addiction counselors work with people of all ages by identifying their addictions, pointing out certain behaviors they are exhibiting, and a plan for treatment.
-They can work with patients on the possible causes that came from their addiction and make them confront their emotional and behavioral problems.
-Counselors track the progress that their patients are making towards their journey to recovery.
+Addiction counsellors work with people of all ages by identifying their addictions, pointing out certain behaviours they are exhibiting, and a plan for treatment.
+They can work with patients on the possible causes that came of their addiction and make them confront their emotional and behavioural problems.
+Counsellors track the progress that their patients are making towards their journey to recovery.
 They will also educate their patients on the dangers of drugs, treatment, and what their life will be like after.
-This job is so important that according to the Bureau of Labor Statistics, addiction counselor positions are growing by 27%.
+This job is so important that according to the Bureau of Labor Statistics, addiction counsellor positions are growing by 27%.

 Psychologists treat what is going on inside a patient’s mind through therapy and a psychiatrist works on providing medication for the disorder of a patient.
 They are also supposed to determine any underlying illnesses that could be contributing to their addiction.

 Addiction nurses, psychiatric nurses, and detox specialists help treat the symptoms that come with addiction as well as detoxing, withdrawal, and the after-effects.

 This will involve making physical progress and being under medication.